On this page

 The area now known as the City of Boroondara is located on the traditional lands of the Wurundjeri Woi-wurrung people.
 The City of Boroondara’s name comes from the Woi-wurrung language, which means ‘where the ground is thickly shaded’.
 The Wurundjeri community has a strong historical, cultural and spiritual connection to their traditional lands.
 They continue to practise the responsibilities of their ancestors to protect, preserve and manage the land in line with their culture and traditions.

-For more information about the history of the Wurundjeri people, visit the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation website.
+For more information about the history of the Wurundjeri people, visit the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation website-external site.

 We recognise the diversity of Aboriginal and Torres Strait Islander peoples and the distinct communities, cultures, histories and experiences present within Boroondara today.